NevermindNilas/TheAnimeScripter/README.md

 - [JingyunLiang](https://github.com/JingyunLiang/SwinIR) - For SwinIR.
 - [Bubble](https://github.com/Bubblemint864/AI-Models) - For the compact and soon swinir model.
 - [Xintao](https://github.com/xinntao/Real-ESRGAN) - for Realesrgan, specifically compact arch.
-- [Danielgatis](https://github.com/danielgatis/rembg) - for rembg and easy to use segmentation.
 - [AlixzFX](https://github.com/AlixzFX) - for debugging the scriptUI and inspiration

 ## 📈 Benchmarks